citp/privacy-policy-historical/h/ho/hon/honestjohn.co.uk.md

 This policy (together with our [terms of use ](https://web.archive.org/forum-terms/)and any other documents referred to on it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read this policy carefully before you use the site.

-For the purpose of the Data Protection Act 1998 (Act), the data controller is Honestjohn.co.uk Ltd (we or us) of 55-56 Russell Square, London, WC1B 4HP
+For the purpose of the Data Protection Act 1998 (Act), the data controller is HonestJohn.co.uk Ltd (we or us) of Hamilton House, Mabeldon Place, London WC1H 9BB

 Our nominated representative for the purpose of the Act is Nova J Robinson